youldash/ProjectionKit/README.md

 A method for coordinatizing (i.e. geometrically plotting) κ-dimensional points based on converting their pairwise distances in higher-dimensional spaces.

 ### Polyhedral Projection
 A generalized method for mapping from higher-dimensions in κ-dimensions, κ ≥ 2.
+Its implementation is based on the implementation of the Geometric Coordinatizer algorithm.

 ## Sponsors
 Projection Kit is sponsored in part by the Department of [Department of Computer Science](https://uqu.edu.sa/computer-sciences-information-en/) at Umm Al-Qura University, Mecca, Saudi Arabia.